Alan-hussein0/HR-Management/README1.md

-Next, from your terminal running: docker-compose run --rm composer update then migrate by running: docker-compose run --rm artisan migrate after that set the encryption key for passport package: docker-compose run --rm artisan passport:install
+Next, from your terminal running: docker-compose run --rm composer update then migrate by running: docker-compose run --rm artisan migrate after that set the encryption key for passport package: docker-compose run --rm artisan passport:install at the last run:  docker-compose run --rm artisan key:generate

 Now you reeady to run the project :)